fscheck/FsCheck/FsCheck Release Notes.md

 ### 2.10.1 - To be released
+* Make Gen.variant thread safe.

+* Allow registration of Arbitrary instances that are defined as properties, in addition to methods.

 ### 2.10.0 - 7 September 2017
 * Update FsCheck.NUnit to work with NUnit 3.8.1.
 FsCheck.NUnit is not backwards compatible with earlier NUnit versions because NUnit changed the name of a few methods in their extension API.